HL7/Vulcan-schedule-ig/input/pagecontent/dynamic-conditional-activities.md

       ALT/SGPT accompanied by GGT and/or ALP values >500 IU will be retested within 2 days...
   ```
-- Pregnancy tests for females of child-bearing potentional
+- Pregnancy tests for females of child-bearing potential
   ```
   Serum (at baseline) or urine human chorionic gonadotropin (hCG) pregnancy test (as needed for females of childbearing potential). (urine pregnancy test on Day 1 of each cycle, EOT visit, and every 30±7 days until 5 months after last dose of study treatment)
   ```